aanchaltailwal/OCTANET_SEPTEMBER/README.md

 # OCTANET_SEPTEMBER
-Welcome to my Octanet internship project repository!
+Welcome to my Octanet internship Tasks repository!
 This repository contains the code for the tasks I have completed during my internship.

 ## Task 1: Landing Page